 HIS 202.
 European History.
-3 hours.
+3 Hours.

 Picking up with the year 1348, this survey examines the development of modern Europe.
 Topics include the aftereffects of the Crusades, the rise of market capitalism, the Black Death, the division of Christianity, the formation of nation-states, industrialization, and the spread of European influence across the world.
-This course fulfills a general education requirement at UIS in the area of Humanities (IAI Code: H2 901) or Social and Behavioral Sciences.
+Course Information: This course fulfills a general education requirement at UIS in the area of Humanities (IAI Code: H2 901).

 HIS 204.
 U.S. History to 1877.
-3 hours.
+3 Hours.

 An overview of U.S. political, social, economic, cultural, and foreign relations history from the colonial era through Reconstruction.
-Fulfills a lower-division prerequisite for HIS majors/minors and a general education requirement at UIS in the area of Humanities or Social and Behavioral Science.
+Course Information: Fulfills a lower-division prerequisite for HIS majors/minors and a general education requirement at UIS in the area of Humanities or Social and Behavioral Science.

 HIS 205.
 U.S. History Since 1877.
-3 hours.
+3 Hours.

 An overview of U.S. political, social, economic, cultural, and foreign relations history from the Gilded Age to the present.
-Fulfills a lower-division prerequisite for HIS majors/minors and a general education requirement at UIS in the area of Humanities or Social and Behavioral Science.
+Course Information: Fulfills a lower-division prerequisite for HIS majors/minors and a general education requirement at UIS in the area of Humanities or Social and Behavioral Science.

 HIS 211.
 Women in the Middle East.
-3 hours.
+3 Hours.